drush-ops/drush/README.md

   -l <uri> , --uri=<uri>        URI of the Drupal site to use -v, --verbose                 Display verbose output.
   ```

-Very intensive scripts can exhaust your available PHP memory.
-One remedy is to
-just restart automatically using bash.
-For example:

-    while true; do drush search-index; sleep 5; done

 DRUSH CONFIGURATION FILES
 -----------